...

 Kichijōji SUNROAD Shopping District (吉祥寺サンロード商店街)

 Restaurants, accessory stores, chemists, and clothes shops filled the Kichijōji SUNROAD Shopping District.
 Just in a small block, there are more than five popular chemists, including Matsumoto Kiyoshi and Sun Drug.
-So, if you want to compare prices for skin care products, Kichijōji SUNROAD Shopping District is a good spot in Tokyo.
+So, if you want to compare prices for skin care products, Kichijōji SUNROAD Shopping District is definitely a good spot in Tokyo!

 • SHOE・PLAZA (シュー・プラザ)